jakobzhao/geog458/readme.md

 <!-- Mar 1 to 12 -->

 During these two weeks, each group will focusing on their final projects and essay.
-The instructor and teaching assistant are available during the normal lecture period and the office hour if help is needed.
+The instructor and teaching assistant are available during the normal lecture period, lab sections and office hours if help is needed.

 ### Finals Week : Final project presentations